-Postmandate, the group of enrollees with a deductible at baseline would experience an increase in utilization, because this group would experience a decrease in cost sharing due to the bill.
+Postmandate, the group whose claims exceeded the cost-sharing cap at baseline would experience an increase in utilization because this group would experience a decrease in cost sharing due to the bill.
+Utilization among enrollees who exceeded the cap at baseline is higher than those under the cap, which reflects the greater need for insulin in this group of enrollees.

 To estimate changes in utilization postmandate, CHBRP applied an estimate of price elasticity of demand to enrollees exceeding the cap at baseline.
-CHBRP bases the estimate of price elasticity on a Goldman et al. (2004) article that found use of insulin specifically decreased by 8% when copayments doubled.
-Based on this assumption, CHBRP estimates a 3% reduction in cost sharing for those enrollees who have a deductible at baseline, and therefore estimates a 0.26% increase in utilization of insulin postmandate for those enrollees.
+CHBRP assumes that utilization increases by 8% when costsharing doubles.
+Based on this assumption, CHBRP estimates a 55% reduction in cost sharing for those enrollees who have cost sharing exceeding the costsharing cap at baseline, and therefore estimates a 7% increase in utilization of insulin postmandate for those enrollees.